Michael Smith, Director

 In the WRTC major, students learn the kinds of research, analytical and reasoning skills that will allow them to become successful professionals in a wide range of fields.
 WRTC graduates can expect career opportunities in writing, editing or production positions with a variety of business, educational or industry employers, including the computer hardware and software industry, law firms, journalism, health care providers, pharmaceutical manufacturers, education, engineering companies, publishing houses, environmental organizations, not-for-profit or political organizations, and technical translation groups of multinational corporations.
 WRTC graduates also choose to further their studies in MA, MS, MBA, MFA, PhD and law school programs.

 Professional Activities and Organizations

 The WRTC internship is a requirement for all B.A. and B.S. students.
-It allows students to utilize the preparation that they received from their WRTC coursework to design, write, edit and produce professional documents for internship providers in academia, business, industry and government.
+It allows students to utilize preparation from their WRTC coursework to design, write, edit and produce professional documents for internship providers in academia, business, industry and government.
 Information about internships may be obtained through the WRTC website.

-RhetTech is the newest, student-run, online journal in WRTC.
-It aims to publish high-quality compositions in a variety of genres from students working in the disciplines of writing, rhetoric and technical communication.
-RhetTech is created and managed by students enrolled in WRTC 328 .
-These practicum students develop the criteria used to evaluate essays, read and discuss each submission, and work individually with winning essayists to prepare their work for publication.
+RhetTech is WRTC’s student-run, online journal.
+It publishes high-quality compositions in a variety of genres from students working in the disciplines of writing, rhetoric and technical communication across the country.
+RhetTech is created and managed by students enrolled in WRTC 328.
+These practicum students develop evaluation criteria, read and discuss each submission, and work individually with winning writers to prepare their work for publication.

-Pre-law at JMU is not a major, minor or concentration, but a number of WRTC students elect to pursue law school after graduation.
-The director of WRTC serves the College of Arts and Letters as a pre-law adviser and can assist students in selecting courses that will best provide the intellectual challenge and skills necessary for success in law school.
+Pre-law at JMU is not a major, but a number of WRTC students elect to pursue law school after graduation.
+WRTC Professor and Associate Dean Traci Zimmerman serves the College of Arts and Letters as a pre-law adviser and can assist students in selecting courses that will best provide the intellectual challenge and skills necessary for success in law school.